 As per the latest information brochure, the Exam Pattern of Graduate Aptitude Test can be defined with the help of the following points –

-It will contain two different type questions in all the papers i.e General Aptitude and Technical + Engineering Mathematics.
+It will contain two different types of questions in all the papers i.e General Aptitude and Technical + Engineering Mathematics.

 This is an Online Computer Based Test (CBT).

-Total of 65 question carrying 100 marks will be asked in exam.
+A total of 65 questions carrying 100 marks will be asked in the exam.

 There will be Multiple Choice Questions (MCQ) and Numerical Answer Type (NAT) Questions in GATE Exam which will carry 1 or 2 marks.